Panic Disorder! M’s story…

 When we got down on the platform it was swarming with people trying to get on an already over-packed train then all of a sudden I started to feel a tightness in my chest, I felt so dizzy I felt drunk and my legs felt so weak and numb.
 I said to my husband “Babe I’m feeling really strange” and then my heart started to pound out of my chest.

-I thought I was having a heart attack, it really hurt and then I saw my life flash before me I panicked some more, and I couldn’t breathe.
+I thought I was having a heart attack, it really hurt, and then I saw my life flash before me I panicked some more, and I couldn’t breathe.
 I was gasping for air and then nothing.

 A while later I found myself sitting on the platform floor, my husband cradling me in his arms and people offering me water.

 I tried to get up, but my legs wouldn’t work and then I started to shake, and I couldn’t stop.
-My husband asked for an ambulance and the paramedics took me to A & E where they did bloods and an ECG.
+My husband asked for an ambulance and the paramedics took me to A & E where they did blood and an ECG.

-All was normal, except for some slight anaemia.
+All was normal, except for some slight anemia.
 “Classic panic attack,” the hospital consultant said, “I will write to your GP and I suggest you book a follow-up with them to get some help with stress management”.

 Medication and therapy.